 After graduating from the program, you’ll have the necessary knowledge and skills to assess the needs of individuals who require assistance from community health agencies.
 You’ll also be competent at creating and implementing action plans that will help these people improve their health and their lives.

 Your tuition will be influenced by the number of course credits taken, the level of each course, and your residency status.
 Resident tuition varies from $234 — $282 per credit for undergraduate studies, while non-resident tuition varies from $800 — $848.
-More information can be found on rates here.

 CUNY New York City College of Technology